plouc/tablo/README.md

     > node app.js

-You should now be able to access the dashboard at [localhost:8347](http://localhost:8347) from your browser
+You should now be able to access the dashboard at [localhost:8347](http://localhost:8347) from your prefered (modern) browser.

 License
 -------